 - Once your user list is set, head to the Overview page of the Virtru Dashboard and click Refresh Now to refresh your sync with Virtru and implement the provisioning.

-Please note: If you make any future changes to the provisioning group in G Suite, you will need to refresh the sync again to pull in those changes.
+Please note: If you make any future changes to the provisioning group in Google Workspace, you will need to refresh the sync again to pull in those changes.